 Hundreds of miles north in New Rochelle, New York, Jonathan Falk arrived home from a party at 10 p.m. and turned on the television.
 “I turned on TBS to find out how they’d done, figuring if I was lucky I might catch an inning,” wrote Falk, a lifelong Braves fan.
 “They were still playing.
 I was glued to the set.
 The Rick Camp homer was probably the single most amazing thing I’ve ever seen in 43 years of baseball watching.”

 “That was the most unbelievable part.
-No one expected that,” said Ken Oberkfell, a Brave in 1985 and the Mets Triple-A manager today.
+No one expected that,” said Ken Oberkfell, a member of the 1985 Braves.
 “I mean, I have a better chance of flying an airplane than he (Camp) did of hitting a home run, and there it went.
-I remember I was in the clubhouse figuring the game was over, but when I saw the home run I came running back to the dugout.''
+I remember I was in the clubhouse figuring the game was over, but when I saw the home run I came running back to the dugout.”

 When asked now if he remembers the pitch Camp said, “I would say it was a fastball.
 I mean, heck, I had a zero point something batting average.
 There wasn’t anyone else to hit.
 I was just trying to make contact.”